MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 02/01-MiniLab_Create_VMs_inside_an_availability_set.md

     ![Azure portal top navigation, with Cloud Shell icon highlighted](../../Linked_Image_Files/shell-icon.png)

-    * If you don't see the top menu bar on a narrower screen, select the ellipses (...) button.
+    * If the icon is not displayed on the top menu bar on a narrower screen, select the ellipses (...) button.

         ![Ellipses button icon](../../Linked_Image_Files/three-points.png)